jonthorell/encyclopedia-galactica/README.md

 # Features
 For now the site consists of 6 pages.
 At the top of the page a banner will always be there to make sure there is no mistaking what site you're on as well as showing copyright information.
 On the left-hand side there will always be a navigation bar with links to the other parts of the site (and highlighting which you're currently on) as well as links to social media.
 Both will adapt to different resolutions.

+"Always" on the left-hand side is not quite true.
+When the screen-resolution is lower than 600px wide, it gets replaced by a hamburger-menu.

+For additonal clarity for newbies, "pop-outs" has been enabled so you get at ">" where an additonal comment may be necessary.

 Every html-page has been validated as has the css-files.
 The various pages has also been checked in lighthouse, and been adjusted according to the warnings the various tools provided.

 ## About
 Provides some introductory text and background.